tomaswolfgang/foodfinder/README.md

 - classnames - cleaner conditional classes
 - bignumber - Arithmetic using large decimals (i.e. coordinates to calc distance)
 - sass - css is definitely almost fully caught up functionally, but I'm still more familiar with sass so this was a comfort choice

+---

+## Critiques

+### If I had more time...

+My original vision was having a map interface that pins displayed all the food facilities according to their coordinates.
+Filtering would've filtered the pins down to the relevant list of facilities.
+I was also planning on filtering on more than just name, street name and status.
+Hovering over pins would show a tooltip with the facility information (like facility type, etc.)

+### tradeoffs

+- I made a point about using context above and risk of having a god context as well as the coupling it enforces on components that use it.
+- I made server responses extremely restrictive in the information provided.
+This was a plus in terms of minimizing response payload and only sending what the UI needs, but for a more fleshed out UI, this would probably need to be expanded on adding more overhead to future development.
+- Custom errors is more development overhead for added security

+### Left out

+### problems with scale

+---

+## steps to run

+**Please add the absolute path to the csv in the `.env` file.**

+Something was odd about setting up my path to the csv using \_\_dirname and I ended up needing to use an absolute path

+### Running the project locally

+1. run `pnpm i`
+2. run `pnpm dev`
+3. open your browser to `http://localhost:3000`

+### Testing

+1. run `pnpm i`
+2. run `pnpm test`